-In fact, if you’re a LASIK patient, it’s very likely you’ll be able to return to work the next morning after surgery.
+Even better, if you’re a LASIK or ReLEx SMILE patient, it’s highly likely you’ll be able to return to work the next morning after your treatment.

 Subscribe to our newsletter

 Join over 5,000 people already receiving the very best advice on Laser Eye Surgery ...